yaoyuannnn/gerritlab/README.md

 ## Set up a .gitreview.

-Before using the script, you need to create a .gitreview file in the root directory of your project.
+Before using this tool, you need to create a .gitreview file in the root directory of your project.
 It needs to contain info like GitLab project ID and a private token that can be used to access the GitLab repo.
 Current optional configuration flags include `target_branch` and `remove_source_branch`.